Wilcolab/Anythink-Market-vbbsw65m/README.md

   docker compose up
   ```

-  This command will build the Docker image for the FastAPI server and start the containers defined in the `docker-compose.yml` file.
+  This command will build the Docker image for the Node.js server and start the containers defined in the `docker-compose.yml` file.

-- The FastAPI server should now be running.
-You can access at port `8000`.
+- The Node.js server should now be running.
+You can access it at port `8000`.

 ## API Routes

-The FastAPI server provides the following API routes:
+The Node.js server provides the following API routes:

 - `POST /tasks`: Adds a task to the task list.
 The request body should contain the task details.